11th January MMXX

 And the roof turned over so you can see the construction inside.

-If I had planned it a bit better I would have set the roof braces in a position that would line up with the mollicroft braces but that’s too late now.
+If I had planned it a bit better I would have set the roof braces in a position that would line up with the mollicroft braces but that’s too late for me now.

 26th January MMXX